google/generative-ai-docs/demos/palm/python/docs-agent/README.md

    ```
    $ poetry run ./chatbot/launch.sh
-   This script starts your flask app in a virtual environment
-   Installing all dependencies through pip...
-   Using the local vector database created at /home/alice/generative-ai-docs/demos/palm/python/docs-agent/vector_database
-   Using embedded DuckDB with persistence: data will be stored in: /home/alice/generative-ai-docs/demos/palm/python/docs-agent/vector_database
+   Reading the config file: /home/alice/docs-agent/config.yaml
+   Reading the config file: /home/alice/docs-agent/config.yaml
     * Serving Flask app 'chatbot'
     * Debug mode: on
-   WARNING: This is a development server.
+   INFO:werkzeug:WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.
     * Running on http://example.com:5000
-   Press CTRL+C to quit
+   INFO:werkzeug:Press CTRL+C to quit
-    * Restarting with stat
+   INFO:werkzeug: * Restarting with stat
-   Using the local vector database created at /home/alice/generative-ai-docs/demos/palm/python/docs-agent/vector_database
-   Using embedded DuckDB with persistence: data will be stored in: /home/alice/generative-ai-docs/demos/palm/python/docs-agent/vector_database
+   Reading the config file: /home/alice/docs-agent/config.yaml
+   Reading the config file: /home/alice/docs-agent/config.yaml
-    * Debugger is active!
+   WARNING:werkzeug: * Debugger is active!
-    * Debugger PIN: 129-640-957
+   INFO:werkzeug: * Debugger PIN: 825-594-989
    ```

    Notice the line that shows the URL of this server (`http://example.com:5000` in